ISRAEL IS THE CHURCH

 However, no matter how fleshly Judaism and fleshly Christianity strive and leap like the mountains of Bashan, they will discover in the end that God has chosen Zion.
 This is to say, God has chosen that which is to be His own holy dwelling place, and that place is Christ and all who are part of Christ, whether Jewish or Gentile by race.

-Nevertheless what saith the scripture?
-Cast out the bondwoman and her son: for the son of the bondwoman shall not be heir with the son of the freewoman.
+Nevertheless what does the Scripture say?
+“Cast out the bondwoman and her son, for the son of the bondwoman shall not be heir with the son of the freewoman.”
 (Galatians 4:30)

 Those who are born of the flesh alone, whether members of Judaism or Christianity, will never inherit the Kingdom of God.

-So then, brethren, we are not children of the bondwoman, but of the free.
+So then, brethren, we are not children of the bondwoman but of the free.
 (Galatians 4:31)

 The Jewish Apostle Paul is speaking to the Christian Gentiles of Galatia.
 Paul is saying, “We who are of Christ, whether we are Jew or Gentile, are children of Sarah, of the Zion that today is in Heaven and tomorrow will come down to clothe the earthly Jerusalem with eternal life.”